Estate Planning Lawyer in Arlington, VA

 Periodic review: Every 3–5 years or as circumstances evolve.

 Regularly reviewing your estate plan keeps it aligned with your goals.
 It also helps you identify areas that may need adjustment or improvement.
 Our attorney can review your documents and provide guidance on any necessary updates.
-Making timely updates makes sure that your estate plan continues to reflect your wishes as your life and circumstances change.

 Charitable Giving and Legacy Planning